 We see many production companies that ask potential contestants to declare criminal convictions – they often ask a question as part of their application process.
 Sometimes, they will ask about ‘unspent’ convictions only, although often they will simply ask “do you have a criminal record”.

 Under the Rehabilitation of Offenders Act, if you are asked by a production company to disclose criminal convictions, you should only disclose those which are unspent.

 How they might check

-If they wish to undertake any formal criminal records check, they would only be eligible to carry out a basic check through Disclosure Scotland which would only reveal unspent convictions.
+If they wish to undertake any formal criminal records check, they would only be eligible to carry out a basic check through DBS which would only reveal unspent convictions.
 However, in practice, companies rarely go down this route.

 In our experience, if you disclose something, some production companies will ask that you provide a copy of your criminal record (usually by providing a copy of your police subject access request).
-Technically, if this is required, then this would be regarded as an enforced subject access which breaches section 56 of the Data Protection Act – this will become a criminal offence in 2015.
+Technically, if this is required, then this would be regarded as an enforced subject access which breaches section 56 of the Data Protection Act.
 You should be entitled to provide a basic check, which will only disclose any unspent convictions that you have.

 Will I be successful?

 There is no legal or moral reason why somebody with a previous conviction shouldn’t be able to appear on a game show, but as can be seen from the case above, in a society which struggles to accept reform and rehabilitation, it’s not uncommon to find production companies taking quite a strict approach.
 However, this will very much depend on the individual production company and the programme itself.